SmartIntellect

 Fewer steps help operators complete tasks faster

-Eliminate the Segment Rule selection box, and utilize a vertical flow layout to display rules directly on the page, enhancing operational efficiency, Operators can click “Add this sort” to configure rules.
+Eliminate the Segment Rule selection box and introduced a vertical layout that displays rules directly on the page.
+Operators can click “Add this sort” to configure rules inline.

 / 02